asim/malten/README.md

 ./malten
 ```

-Browse to `localhost:9090` or host behind an nginx proxy.
+Browse to `localhost:9090` or host behind an nginx proxy

 ## API